Health-care workers battled burnout before COVID-19 — now it's even worse, experts warn | CBC News

 "Burnout" is the term for a common reaction to unrelenting stress in the workplace, manifesting in emotional, physical and mental exhaustion that can suck the joy out of doing a job and reduce someone's motivation.

-Those results, set to be published on Tuesday in the Canadian Medical Association Journal, suggest front-line staff across the board were coping with burnout to some degree.
+Those results, set to be published on Tuesday in the Canadian Medical Association Journal, suggest front-line staff across the board were coping with some degree of burnout.

 "What we found was really surprising," said Rubin.
 "The levels of burnout were very high."